OceanOutcomes/ocean-outcomes/what-we-do/success-stories/western-kamchatka-salmon/index.md

 ---
 ###Directly across the Bering Sea from Alaska, Kamchatka has a similar rugged natural beauty.

-Home to brown bears, the expansive landscape includes some of the world’s largest geyser fields, more than 30 active volcanoes, and so many rivers and streams they don’t have a reliable count.
+The expansive landscape is home to brown bears, and it includes some of the world’s largest geyser fields, more than 30 active volcanoes, and so many rivers and streams there isn't a reliable count.
 Though the hunting, fishing, and trekking bring visitors from all over the world, Kamchatka has a very small permanent population; although it’s a peninsula, it kind of feels like an island.

 Commercial salmon fishing is an anchor of the region’s economy.
 The fishing season usually begins in late June and lasts just a few months.
 But during that short window, Kamchatka salmon fishing operations yield about 140,000 metric tons of salmon.

 And the odds are that you have eaten some of it.
 Most of the fishery’s product is sent for processing in Japan, Korea, and China.
 From there, it is sold throughout the world, including to buyers in the United States and Canada markets, reaching consumers through restaurants, hotels, and retailers like Whole Foods.

-![Russian Sockeye Salmon For Sale at Whole Foods] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/satelliteinfractions.jpg)
+![Russian Sockeye Salmon For Sale at Whole Foods] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/western-kam-success-salmon-whole-foods.jpg)
-*An advertisement for Russian sockeye salmon at a Whole Foods*
+*Russian sockeye salmon advertised at a Whole Foods*

 Ocean Outcomes launched the <a href="http://oceanoutcomes.org/what-we-do/our-work/western-kamchatka-salmon/" target="_blank">Western Kamchatka Salmon fishery improvement project (FIP)</a> with a 2014 assessment of the fishery’s environmental sustainability.
 But our work in the region began much earlier.
 While still a program of the Wild Salmon Center, we began working on the ground with Kamchatka’s leading fishing companies as early as 2008 in a project that ultimately led to the successful certification of the Ozernaya sockeye fishery.
 Those relationships continue to serve as the foundation for the FIP’s ongoing work.